uwuxie/C9/README.md

 If you are on Android 11, you will see an additional "Shizuku Service" banner.
 Please first try the application as-is.
 If gestures cannot be dispatched successfully, or if you have had trouble in the past with other cursor apps, you will need to [install Shizuku](https://shizuku.rikka.app/guide/setup/) before using this application.

 Note that unless your device is rooted, you will need to restart the Shizuku service upon reboot.

+## Known Issues
+- On the Vortex V3, the numpad backlight may not function when the cursor is active.
+    - This is likely due to the cursors' interception of key presses.
+There is an experimental setting "Allow Passthrough" that may fix this at the expense of unintended behavior in the underlying application.

 ## FAQs
 ### Where can I make feature suggestions or report bugs?